netdata/netdata/src/collectors/REFERENCE.md

 ./charts.d.plugin debug 1 <MODULE_NAME>
 ```

 The output from the relevant command will provide valuable troubleshooting information.
-If you can't figure out how to
-enable the collector using the details from this output, feel free to [join our Discord server](https://discord.com/invite/2mEmfW735j),
-to get help from our experts.
+If you can't figure out how to enable the Collector using the details from this output, feel free to [join our Discord server](https://discord.com/invite/2mEmfW735j), to get help from our experts.